mindspore-ai/mindspore/model_zoo/official/cv/faster_rcnn/README.md

 ```

 > checkpoint can be produced in training process.
+>
+> Images size in dataset should be equal to the annotation size in VALIDATION_JSON_FILE, otherwise the evaluation result cannot be displayed properly.

 ### Result

 Eval result will be stored in the example path, whose folder name is "eval".
-Under this, you can find result like the followings in log.
+Under this, you can find result like the following in log.

 ```log
  Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.360